groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-text-files/_index.md

 The following Text Files are supported by the [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java).

-Auto Detection means that [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java) can determine the type of the Text file by analyzing file contents.
+Auto Detection means that [GroupDocs.Viewer](https://products.groupdocs.com/viewer) can determine the type of the Text file by analyzing file contents.

 | File Extension | File Type | Auto Detection |
 | --- | --- | --- |